andreaskielkopf/BackSnap/readme.md

 * Recommended: external backup medium e.g. USB3 hard drive
 * Recommended: your own bash script to start the backup easily

-# Backsnap:
+# BackSnap:
-The Java program Backsnap backs up ALL snapshots from a specified directory to another directory on a backup medium.
+The Java program BackSnap backs up ALL snapshots from a specified directory to another directory on a backup medium.
 To do this, it uses **btrfs send** and **btrfs receive**.

 ##### Source (snapshots)